Bowfin: Bowfin body-shape evolution and development

 The first fish lacked jaws and used negative pressure to suck their food in through their mouths.
-The jaw in the bowfin is a result of their evolutionary need to be able to catch and eat bigger and more nutritious prey.
-As a result of being able to gather more nutrients, Bowfin are able to live a more active lifestyle.
+The jaw in the bowfin is a result of its evolutionary need to be able to catch and eat bigger and more nutritious prey.
+As a result of being able to gather more nutrients, the bowfin is able to live a more active lifestyle.
 The jaw of a bowfin has several adaptations.
-The maxilla and premaxilla are fused and the posterior chondrocranium articulates with the vertebra which allows the jaw freedom to rotate.
-The suspensorium includes several bones and articulates with the snout, brain case, and the mandible.
-When the jaw opens epaxial muscles lift the chondrocranium, which is attached to the upper jaw, while adductor muscles act to close the lower jaw.
+The maxilla and premaxilla are fused and the posterior chondrocranium articulates with the vertebra, which allows the jaw freedom to rotate.
+The suspensorium includes several bones and articulates with the snout, brain case, and mandible.
+When the jaw opens, epaxial muscles lift the chondrocranium, which is attached to the upper jaw, while adductor muscles act to close the lower jaw.
 This ability to open and close the jaw helps the bowfin to be an active predator that can catch bigger prey and digest them.

-The vertebral column in bowfin is ossified and in comparison to earlier fish, the centra are the major support for the body, whereas in earlier fish the notochord was the main form of support.
-In bowfin neural spines and ribs also increase in prominence, an evolutionary aspect that helps provide additional support and stabilize unpaired fins.
+The vertebral column in bowfin is ossified and in comparison to earlier fish, the centra are the major support for the body, whereas in earlier fish, the notochord was the main form of support.
+In the bowfin, neural spines and ribs also increase in prominence, an evolutionary aspect that helps provide additional support and stabilize unpaired fins.
 The evolution of the vertebral column allows the bowfin to withstand lateral bending that puts the column under compression without breaking.
-This, in turn, allows the bowfin to have more controlled and powerful movements, in comparison to fish that had only a notochord.
-The bowfin has a rounded heterocercal tail that resembles a homocercal tail.
-This type of tail gives the body a streamlined shape which allows the bowfin to improve its swimming ability by reducing drag.
+This, in turn, allows the bowfin to have more controlled and powerful movements, in comparison to fish that have only a notochord.
+The bowfin has a rounded, heterocercal tail that resembles a homocercal tail.
+This type of tail gives the body a streamlined shape, which allows the bowfin to improve its swimming ability by reducing drag.
 These types of tails are common in fish with gas bladders, because the bladder supplies the fish with natural buoyancy.

-The lower figure is a skeleton of the bowfin.
+The lower figure is a skeleton of Amia sp.
 The pelvic and pectoral girdles are both visible and the axial and cranial elements are also both present.

-The bowfin is a member of actinopterygii which means that the pectoral girdle is partly endochondral but mostly dermal bone.
-In this group of fish the fins function to maneuver, brake, and for slight positional adjustments.
+The bowfin is a member of Actinopterygii, which means that the pectoral girdle is partly endochondral but mostly dermal bone.
+In this group of fishes, the fins function to maneuver, brake, and adjust positions.
 The pectoral girdle of the bowfin has six parts.
-The post temporal, supracleithrum, postcleithrum, cleithrum, scapulacoracoid, and the clavicle make up the pectoral girdle.
+The posttemporal, supracleithrum, postcleithrum, cleithrum, scapulacoracoid, and clavicle make up the pectoral girdle.
 The pectoral girdle is attached to the skull.
 The paired pectoral and pelvic fins of fish are homologous with the limbs of tetrapods.